Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 JPY to SGD Exchange Rate Forecast & Outlook

-Currently, JPY/SGD is trading close to its recent lows, supported by risk-off conditions and safe-haven flows.
-The pair is holding near the 90-day average and remains within its recent range.
+Currently, JPY/SGD is trading close to its 3-month average, supported by stable US-Japan interest rate differentials.
+The pair remains within its recent range and shows little directional bias.

 Read forecast